 Entering into a payment plan does not stop an active garnishment order.
 Payroll deductions continue each pay period until the full balance is collected.
 However, voluntary payments made through the plan are applied to the account, which can shorten the garnishment period and reduce additional penalties and interest owed to the department.

 Yes, employees can file Form CM-2 to request a hardship reduction.
-This requires proof, such as pay stubs, bills, and bank records, showing that garnishment prevents basic living expenses like rent or food.
+This requires proof — such as pay stubs, bills, and bank records — showing that garnishment prevents payment of basic living expenses like rent or food.
 If approved, the department issues a revised notice to the employer, lowering the amount withheld each pay period.

 Certain income and property are exempt under state law, including union dues, unemployment benefits, clothing, and household necessities.
 Federal law also protects disposable earnings up to a specific threshold tied to the federal minimum wage.
 Employees must file a claim to assert exemptions, and the employer follows the revised notice once the agency approves it.

 Ignoring a notice allows garnishment to continue and may trigger further enforcement.
 Agencies can file liens, involve collection agencies, or serve additional court orders.
-Penalties and interest keep growing, so the debt becomes more expensive.
+Penalties and interest keep growing, so the debt becomes more expensive over time.
 Employees should respond, contact the department, or request a hearing immediately to protect earnings and limit future damage.